eejai42/veritasiums-power-laws-and-fractals/README.md

 If we’ve been “playing the game of life wrong” by assuming we live in a Gaussian world, this repo is one small attempt to show what it looks like to **take the power-law world seriously**— not just in animations and plots, but in code, queries, and tests anyone can rerun.

+---

+## 11. CMCC (Briefly): Why “One Rulebook → Many Runtimes” Works

+This repo isn’t *about* CMCC.
+But the reason the ERB approach works as cleanly as it does is basically the CMCC bet:

+> A lot of domain logic can be expressed declaratively using a small set of primitives—**schema, data, lookups, aggregations, and formulas**—so the “meaning” lives in a rulebook you can translate, not in hand-copied implementations. ([Zenodo][1])

+In this repository, that shows up as:

+* **Schema + Data**: the ERB declares entities/fields, and the test JSON files carry the ground facts.
+* **Lookups**: explicit inheritance / parent references (the Excel-ish `INDEX/MATCH` style fields).
+* **Calculated fields**: the pure formulas (`POWER`, `LOG10`, etc.) that generate derived columns.
+* **Aggregations**: rollups for fitted slopes, ranges, residual summaries, and quality metrics.

+Nothing here requires you to buy any big universality claims to benefit from the structure—but CMCC is a useful lens for explaining *why* the “single source of truth” stays coherent across Python, SQL, and Go.

+*(Edits applied to your provided README.md.)*

+[1]: https://zenodo.org/records/14761025?utm_source=chatgpt.com "The Conceptual Model Completeness Conjecture (CMCC) ..."